How to Set Up a Funeral Guest Book

 If you’d like to afford your guests more freedom, time, space, and ease of use in terms of leaving a thoughtful message, you’ll definitely want to consider an online funeral guestbook as an alternative to a physical one.
 This is especially important if you expect a large amount of guests at the funeral or if you have many guests attending that primarily use digital photos.

 Online funeral guest books are often times preferable to physical guestbooks because they make it easy for guests to include longer messages, easily upload photos and allow guests time to write out a detailed message in privacy.
 Online guestbooks can often times also be shared which makes it easy to engage with a larger audience than those who might be attending the funeral.
+In addition, online funeral guest books cut down on waste and stay up indefinitely.

 An online memorial website is a great alternative to a physical funeral guest book because it makes it easy for people to stay connected and involved in the memorial process, even if they can't attend the funeral or any physical functions.
 Due to COVID-19, many funeral homes have restricted viewings & wakes to less than 9 members.
 These functions that used to be attended by the family and community of the deceased have been restricted to very small gatherings, if any exists at all.
 Online connection and virtual guestbooks are more important than ever in keeping people involved and connected through difficult times.